Nicolás Almagro: 2014

-Almagro pulled out of Sydney and the Australian Open because of a shoulder injury.
-He reached the Houston final, where he lost to Fernando Verdasco.
-The Spaniard won over Nicolas Mahut to reach the third round of the Monte-Carlo Masters.

-At the Barcelona Open Banc Sabadell, he defeated Martin Kližan and Fernando Verdasco, then snapped Nadal's 41-match winning streak.
-This marked his first victory over his dominant compatriot in 11 meetings.
-Santiago Giraldo defeated him in semifinals.

-At Roland Garros, Nicolás was forced to retire in the first round against American Jack Sock due to a foot injury.

 Almagro subsequently withdrew from both Wimbledon and the US Open due to the same injury.

 2015

 At the Australian Open, he lost to Kei Nishikori 6–4, 7–6^{(1)}, 6–2 in the first round.

 2019

 Almagro announced his retirement during the Murcia Open in April 2019, which would be his last professional tournament.

 Playing style

 Almagro's playing style fits that of an offensive baseliner.
 Almagro's groundstrokes, particularly on his favored backhand side, are very powerful.
 Almagro uses a very quick and compact service motion which helps his first serve often exceed speeds of 210 km/h.
 In addition to his powerful game, Almagro is also known for playing on the edge of his emotions, sometimes losing his temper on-court.
-Almagro is most proficient on clay courts, as evidenced by all his ATP finals being at clay court events.
-Almagro has had success on hard courts, reaching the quarterfinals of the Australian Open in 2013, and has also reached the quarterfinals in Cincinnati (2007) and Miami (2010).
-However, he generally prefers to play on clay courts and tailors his schedule to play the majority of the clay court events on the ATP World Tour.

 Equipment

 Nicolás Almagro uses the Volkl V-Sense 10 Tour.
 He has been stringing with Luxilon Big Banger Original for years.
 In January 2016 Almagro signed with Joma for clothing and shoes.